Savitskaya's House

 Savitskaya's House is a building of historical significance in Pushkin, Saint Petersburg.
 It was built in the period of 1904–1905.
 Nowadays it is an object of cultural heritage.
-The building is located on 15 Moskovskaya Street.
+The building is located at 15 Moskovskaya Street.

 History

 Before the construction of the current building on the site was a wooden two-story house Sinitsinoy in the style of classicism.
 Maria Alekseevna Savitskaya, who purchased the plot in 1903, ordered to demolish the old house and hold a competition for the erection of a new one, in the Art Nouveau style.
 The project was won by the civil engineers of the brothers AV and NV Vasiliev.
 The project implemented in reality differs from the competitive one in a number of details.
 Since 1945, the building housed a polyclinic (current number 66).
 In 1956, the building was seriously rebuilt: the towers that had existed earlier were removed from the side risalitami, the third floor was built on the right, an additional building was added to the right.